coltnz/defm/README.md

 # defm

-A Clojure library designed to provide a pattern matching defn-like construct called defm.
+A Clojure library designed to provide a simple pattern matching defn-like construct called defm.

+Defm dispatches on parameter type and value as well as number of parameters

 ## Usage